conseweb/stcd/docs/using_bootstrap_dat.md

 See [this](https://bitcointalk.org/index.php?topic=145386.0) thread on bitcointalk for more details.

 **NOTE:** Using bootstrap.dat is entirely optional.
-Btcd will download the block chain from other peers through the Bitcoin protocol with no extra configuration needed.
+XCoind will download the block chain from other peers through the Bitcoin protocol with no extra configuration needed.